allometric/allometric/README.md

 ```

 This compiles the allometric models, and enables their use.
-`install_models` only needs to be ran at installation, or following any
+`install_models` only needs to be ran at installation or following any
 package updates.
 After running this function, the models are available
 in the variable `allometric_models`.